Updated 11 June 2018

-At least 643 men and boys from Saqlawiya in the Anbar governorate in Iraq, remain missing more than a year after they were abducted by Popular Mobilization Unit (PMU) militias.
+At least 643 men and boys from Saqlawiya in the Anbar governorate in Iraq, remain missing after they were abducted by Popular Mobilization Unit (PMU) militias in June 2016.
 The abductions happened during military operations to retake Fallujah and surrounding areas from the control of the armed group calling itself the Islamic State (IS).
 Their families have lived in agony ever since, uncertain whether or not their loved ones are safe – or even still alive.

 The armed men separated women and younger children from an estimated 1,300 men and older boys considered to be of fighting age.
 They took these men and boys to buildings, garages and abandoned shops in the nearby area, confiscating their identity documents, phones, rings and other valuables.
 Later, armed men bound their hands behind their backs, in most cases using plastic cuffs.

 At sunset, several buses arrived and, together with a large truck already stationed there, transported a portion of the detainees.
 The fate of the men and boys who boarded these vehicles remains unknown.

 The remaining men were transported in groups during the night to a place survivors described as the “yellow house” (al-beit al-asfar) where they endured torture and other ill-treatment and were deprived of food, water and the use of sanitation facilities.
 Survivors described being beaten all over their bodies and heads with metal cables, metal pipes, shovels, wooden sticks, and witnessing other detainees dying as a result of torture in front of them as well as seeing others being taken away at night without returning.

 My brothers were taken away in the first transports… I try to be strong for their families and tell them not to lose hope and keep praying, but I am afraid, especially after what happened to us in the ‘yellow house’.
 People died from beatings; others were shot; and some died from thirst.A farmer from Saqlawiya who survived the yellow house